NBucketsAuthor/nbucketsauthor.github.io/README.md

 # Nick Buckets
-Homepage of the crime fiction author
+Homepage of the crime fiction author.